Decstasy/ovh-nagios-service-expiry-check/README.md

 }
 ```

-To establish order in your overview, add the matching hostgroup:
+In order to keep your overview organized, add the matching hostgroup:
 ```
 define hostgroup {
         hostgroup_name                  Domains